gallantsuri/androiddemo/MyAndroidApp/README.txt

-This is the demo application on click of Show Dialog button it displays custom dialog with list of values.
+This is a demo application
+On click of Show Dialog button it displays custom dialog with list of resource values.

 @Author: Bhasuri.